yata-project/yata-web-app/README.md

 }
 ```

-Create the json file in `src/config/amplifyConfig.json`.
+Update the json file in `src/config/amplifyConfig.json`.
 The values used for the
 config will be taken from the user pool we want to use for authentication.

 TODO: we should be able to specify this file as an input running `npm start`.